 the ground just makes the ball roll, and sidespin goes away almost

 immediately.
-Within the first foot or two off the putter face, the ball is rolling end
+Within the first foot or two off the putter face, the ball

 over end with a zero-degree axis tilt (talking in TrackMan terms).

 There might be a bit of sideways skid before rolling starts,

 but the effect is small.

 - The problem of an off-center impact is that the clubhead

 will twist, sending the putt off-line and perhaps slower.
 But today's